Find out if 3D mammograms are right for you.

 Problems with Traditional 2D Mammography

 Certainly, a traditional mammogram is better than no mammogram at all.
 But research indicates that 3D Mammograms – also known as tomosynthesis, or tomo – are both more accurate, and better at detecting dangerous cancers than 2D digital mammograms.

 Traditional mammography is also associated with more ‘false alarms’, resulting in a higher callback rate for patients.
 This causes undue stress and anxiety in the patient, and increases healthcare costs by necessitating follow-up tests.

-3D mammograms reduce recall rates by up to 40 percent – meaning that patients can trust the results.
+3D mammograms reduce recall rates by up to 40 percent

 For women with dense breasts – and a higher risk for breast cancer – tomosynthesis is a potential life saver.
 While 2D mammograms produce ‘flat’ images, 3D mammograms can ‘see through’ even dense breast tissue, detecting irregularities that would be obscured on traditional mammography.
 These 3D images are similar to pages in a book, and allow radiologists to more closely examine each layer of breast tissue.